InMOOC

 Lesson 1 is open in advance, to allow some adaptations and see how the MOOC works.

-Abstract: We present the mathematical tools needed to understand inertial tools.
+Abstract: We present the mathematical tools needed to understand the lessons.
 More precisely, we introduce the rotation matrices, rotation vectors, Lie algebra and systems of coordinates.

 Exercise 2.
 Identité de Jacobi